How to Grow Snapdragons

 Snapdragons prefer a sunny location that receives 6 to 8 hours of direct sunlight a day, but will tolerate partial shade.
 I've found that bright morning light, afternoon shade and late afternoon sun works well for my garden.
 Your experience may vary depending on your location.

 Snapdragons prefer rich, well-drained soil.
-Til the area to a depth of eight to 12 inches and remove rocks and other debris.
+Til the area to a depth of 8 to 12 inches and remove rocks and other debris.
 Amend with a 2- to 3-inch layer of compost or aged manure and work it into the top six inches of soil.
 Starter fertilizer (5-10-10 or 10-10-10) should be applied at this time by following the recommended application rate on the container.
 Work the fertilizer into the existing soil to avoid injuries to young roots and seeds.

 Start snapdragon seeds inside 12 weeks before the last expected frost in your area or purchase seedlings from your local nursery.
 Direct seeding in the garden is not recommended as these plants take time to reach the blooming stage.
 Burpee Seed recommends pressing the seeds into seed starter and covering lightly with soil when starting your own seedlings.
 Otherwise transplant nursery- grown seedlings to the garden once all danger of frost has passed in the spring.